DaneshJoy/english_for_bme/units/Markdown/Unit3.md

 2. Microcontrollers can process both analog and digital signals.
 3. The first use of microcontrollers in medicine occurred in the 1980s.
 4. Feedback control helps maintain system stability.
-5. Only software engineers work with microcontrollers in medicine.
 6. Microcontrollers are used in ventilators and infusion pumps.
 7. IoMT refers to connecting medical devices through networks.
-8. All biomedical microcontrollers are powered by rechargeable batteries.

 ------

 #### B. Multiple Choice

 1. What is the main function of a microcontroller?
-        a) To store large amounts of data
-        b) To control and process signals in devices
+        a) To store large amounts of data                    b) To control and process signals in devices
-        c) To replace sensors in medical systems
-        d) To transmit electricity
+        c) To replace sensors in medical systems       d) To transmit electricity
 2. Which component converts electrical signals into motion?
-        a) Sensor
-        b) Actuator
+        a) Sensor           b) Actuator
-        c) Processor
-        d) Display
+        c) Processor      d) Display
 3. In an insulin pump, the microcontroller’s role is to:
-        a) Display data
-        b) Adjust insulin delivery automatically
+        a) Display data                    b) Adjust insulin delivery automatically
-        c) Store patient records
-        d) Monitor air quality
+        c) Store patient records      d) Monitor air quality
 4. Which of the following best describes an embedded system?
-        a) A computer used for general tasks
-        b) A device integrated into a larger machine for a specific function
+        a) A computer used for general tasks    b) A device integrated into a larger machine for a specific function
-        c) A communication network
-        d) A type of biomedical sensor
+        c) A communication network                  d) A type of biomedical sensor
 5. What does IoMT stand for?
-        a) Internet of Medical Tools
-        b) International Organization of Medical Technology
+        a) Internet of Medical Tools           b) International Organization of Medical Technology
-        c) Internet of Medical Things
-        d) Integrated Operation of Microcontrollers and Tools
+        c) Internet of Medical Things         d) Integrated Operation of Microcontrollers and Tools

 ------